 The Board members who were in office on the date of approval of these financial statements have confirmed, as far as they are aware, that there is no relevant information of which the auditors are unaware.
 Each of the Board Members has confirmed that they have taken all steps that they ought to have taken as directors to make themselves aware of any relevant audit information and to establish that it has been communicated to the auditors.

 Auditors

-RSM UK Audit LLP (formerly Baker Tilly UK Audit LLP) has indicated its willingness to continue in office.
-A resolution proposing their reappointment for 2016-17 will be submitted at the Annual General Meeting.
+RSM UK Audit LLP has indicated its willingness to continue in office.
+A resolution proposing their reappointment for 2017-18 will be submitted at the Annual General Meeting.

 By order of the Board of Management